 • Guideline for the recruitment industry and employers: complying with the EO Act in recruitment.

 These practice guidelines are available at VEOHRC’s website (www.humanrightscommission.vic.gov.au).

 Section 152 of the EO Act specifies how an organisation can improve its compliance with the EO Act; and how to prepare an organisational action plan to improve compliance.
 Equal opportunity action plans may be registered with VEOHRC, which may provide advice about preparing and implementing action plans and set minimum requirements for them.

 Like guidelines, action plans are not legally binding, but may be considered by a court or tribunal where relevant in proceedings before them.

 This provision is similar to action plans to improve accessibility to employment and services for people with a disability, which can be registered with the Australian Human Rights Commission under the Disability Discrimination Act 1992 (Cth).

-The EO Act allows the VEOHRC to seek leave to intervene in a matter that involves issues of discrimination, sexual harassment or victimisation (s 159).
-The EO Act (s 160) also allows the VEOHRC to seek leave to assist the court or tribunal as amicus curiae (friend of the court).
+The EO Act (s 159) allows VEOHRC to seek leave to intervene in a matter that involves issues of discrimination, sexual harassment or victimisation.
+The EO Act (s 160) also allows VEOHRC to seek leave to assist the court or tribunal as amicus curiae (friend of the court).

-The VEOHRC’s legal submissions under the EO Act can be viewed at www.humanrightscommission.vic.gov.au under “Submissions”.
+VEOHRC’s legal submissions under the EO Act can be viewed at VEOHRC’s website (www.humanrightscommission.vic.gov.au under “Submissions”).

-The VEOHRC has other functions that assist with the oversight, prevention and regulation of discrimination, sexual harassment and victimisation under the EO Act.
-The VEOHRC can:
+VEOHRC has other functions that assist with the oversight, prevention and regulation of discrimination, sexual harassment and victimisation under the EO Act.
+VEOHRC can:

 • establish and undertake information and education programs in relation to the EO Act, the Charter of Human Rights and Responsibilities Act 2006 (Vic), and the RRT Act;